Rock Island mom demands accommodations at city pool for disabled son, threatens lawsuit

 She’s filed a complaint with the state accusing the city of violating the American Disabilities Act.
 The state is now conducting an investigation which, Gripp says is standard protocol.

 Gripp says the city offered Gus’ family free swimming lessons and a different styled life vest, but Cleveland says none of those helps to accommodate her son.
-Instead she says she bought a Coast Guard approved floatation ring but was later told by staff at Whitewater Junction that it was still in violation of the rules.
+Instead, she says she bought a Coast-Guard-approved flotation ring, but was later told by staff at Whitewater Junction that it was still in violation of the rules.

-“They told us that he couldn’t use it, I asked why because it’s Coast Guard approved and then they said they only allow types 1.2.3 and 5,”
+“They told us that he couldn’t use it.
+I asked why because it’s Coast Guard approved, and then they said they only allow types 1.2.3 and 5.”

-Gripp says the kind floatation ring Cleveland bought is only used for emergency water rescues and are not designed to be used as a life jacket.
+Gripp says the kind flotation ring Cleveland bought is only used for emergency water rescues and are not designed to be used as a life jacket.

-“It’s not designed to hold you in place, it’s not designed to stay attached to you and keep you in the upright position,” says Gripp.
+“It’s not designed to hold you in place.
+It’s not designed to stay attached to you and keep you in the upright position,” says Gripp.